ADHD

 Ever wondered why people say “that’s dope”?
 Well, it comes from dopamine, the chemical that makes you feel good.
 It’s also the neurotransmitter behind addictions, so if something feels really good, it might be addictive.

-Dopamine affects people in different ways, so let’s take a closer look at the hot topic in neurodiversity right now.
+Dopamine affects people in different ways, so let’s take a closer look at the hot topic in neurodiversity right now and find out how dopamine affects ADHD brains!

 What is Dopamine?

-Low dopamine levels can cause negative symptoms such as brain fog and weight loss, or even tremors or shakes.
+A lack of dopamine is a risk factor that can cause negative symptoms such as brain fog and weight loss, or even tremors or shakes.
 Dopamine is the neurotransmitter responsible for many of our moods and behaviors.
 The good news is there are many ways to increase your dopamine levels naturally!

 How Dopamine Affects Our Behavior